-Softphones allow users to make VoIP calls directly over their computer, but with recent mobile trends many developers have begun integrating softphone software directly onto users’ mobile devices (smart phones and tablets).
+Softphones allow users to make VoIP calls directly over their computers, but with recent mobile trends, many developers have begun integrating softphone software directly onto users’ mobile devices (smartphones and tablets).
 As a result, users are given the same softphone features they would have on their desktop.
-Now, with mobility becoming increasingly coveted, more and more mobile softphone apps are coming out of the woodwork.
+Now, with mobility becoming increasingly coveted, more and more mobile VoIP apps are coming out of the woodwork.
 So, to help you pick the best option, we’ve compiled a list of 5 useful mobile softphone apps.

-5. Adore Softphone: This free app is available for Android, iPhone, Symbian, and Windows Mobile platform.
+This free app is available for Android, iPhone, Symbian, and Windows Mobile platforms.
 Adore Softphone also offers three different categories of application:

 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.

-The Communicator—based on the SIP platform, this app is designed to allot users audio calls, video calls, IMs, and other various features.
+The Communicator—based on the SIP platform, this app is designed to allow users audio calls, video calls, IMs, and other various features.

 The Calling Card Dialer—developed for automatic dialing of access numbers includes various features.

-Though there are a number of other mobile softphone app options available, not all offer quality, option, and feature.
+Though there are several other mobile softphone app options available, not all offer quality, option, and feature.
 Mobility is very important; however, apps and services should not cut quality and service to meet user demands.
 The five apps above never sacrifice quality.
 While they may vary in accessibility, operability, and feature, each blends mobility with quality.